 Contact Customer Support

-If all of these steps previously don’t solve your Fortnite error of connecting to Epic servers on Xbox then you can always take your issue to the Epic customer support team.
+If all of these steps don’t solve your Fortnite connection error then you can always take your issue to the Epic customer support team.
 They can be contacted here.
 Make sure you include all the steps you have previously taken to speed up the process.